 The eBusiness Manager installation process is more complicated than standard modules.
 Every effort has been made to make this process as simple as possible; however, before you start, you must know some important information about your network configuration.
-An installation checklist is provided on page 18 to assist you in obtaining all the information required to install the eBusiness Manager module.
+Review the "Installation Checklist" (page 19) to assist in obtaining all of the information required to install the eBusiness Manager module.

 For information on the eBusiness Manager module, see the Help system.
-For a complete list of system requirements, refer to the Supported Platform Matrix.
-To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.
+For a complete list of system requirements, refer to the Sage Knowledgebase article: Supported Platform Matrices for Sage 100 (solution ID 223924950047649).